mantidproject/mantid/docs/source/release/v4.3.0/mantidworkbench.rst

 - Default values for algorithm properties now appear as placeholder (greyed-out) text on custm algorithm dialogs.
 - The context menu for WorkspaceGroups now contains plotting options so you can plot all of the workspaces in the group.
 - A warning now appears if you attempt to plot more than ten spectra.
+- You can now search for functions when doing fits.

 Bugfixes
 ########